 Brown Spotting After Your Period?
 What You Need to Know

-The good news: If you notice pink or brown discharge after your period, it is often nothing to be alarmed about.
-Although it can sometimes be a symptom of something requiring medical attention, jumping to the worst conclusion is unnecessary.
+If you notice pink or brown discharge after your period (or in your period underwear), it is often nothing to be alarmed about.
+Sometimes it can be a symptom of something requiring medical attention and it's good to know when to seek help.

 Have you ever noticed that all blood stains (anything from period stains on your panties to a nosebleed on tissue paper) get darker over time, usually ending up close to a brown color when dry?